 A similar review examining the use of emergency services by older adults with dementia, found that ambulance crews frequently find it difficult to obtain medical information and assess symptoms which often results in emergency department admissions, especially out-of-hours.
 Emergency visits for older adults with dementia are more likely to become admissions and are associated with higher mortality than for older adults without dementia.

-Although early initiation of palliative care in the ED may contribute to less hospitalisation and help people remain at home at end of life , it requires adequate community support to be effective.
+Although early initiation of palliative care in the ED may contribute to less hospitalisation, greater quality of life and help older people remain at home at end of life , it requires adequate community support to be effective.
 Currently there is insufficient evidence on which to base strategies to improve palliative care in the ED or reduce admission to ED.
-[9,10] (see also Social Support/Volunteers/Workforce pages)
+[4,15,16]

 Acute care - early discharge planning

 The systematic review by Conroy et al. examined the evidence for services developed to manage frail older adults in their admission to and discharge from acute care.
 The two models discussed incorporated different geriatric assessments.
 Comprehensive Geriatric Assessments (CGAs) have, in general, a large body of favourable evidence.
-However in this review, the implementation of geriatric assessment pre-discharge did not impact on mortality, long-term institutionalisation, readmission or quality of life outcomes.
+However, in this review, the implementation of geriatric assessment pre-discharge did not impact on mortality, long-term institutionalisation, readmission or quality of life outcomes.

 Community strategies for prevention of acute care admissions

 Slack et al. reviewed the implementation of out-of-hours telephone support to people in their own homes.
 This service was associated with improvements in symptom management and anxiety as well as facilitation of coping with the dying process.
 To support such services, the review notes that staff need continuing education to maintain expertise grounded in evidence-based practice, as well as access to electronic health records for communication with other health professionals.
-It is anticipated with services such as this, ED visits can be reduced and older adults could be better supported in their wish to remain in the place they call home at the end-of-life.
+It is anticipated with services such as this, ED visits can be reduced, and older adults could be better supported in their wish to remain in the place they call home at the end of life.

-Delirium is observed in up to 85% older adults receiving palliative care and is characterised by the sudden onset of confusion, inattention and illogical or incoherent speech with additional symptoms of agitation, hallucination or excessive drowsiness and lethargy.
-In the review by Clegg et al. interventions for the prevention of delirium in residential aged care is explored, particularly as the incidence of cognitive impairment in older adult residents is high.
+Delirium is observed in up to 85% older adults receiving palliative care in all care settings and is characterised by the sudden onset of confusion, inattention and illogical or incoherent speech with additional symptoms of agitation, hallucination or excessive drowsiness and lethargy.
+[9,11,18] In the review by Clegg et al. interventions for the prevention of delirium in residential aged care is explored, particularly as the incidence of cognitive impairment in older adult residents is high.

-The cause of delirium is multifactorial, and unlike dementia, it is reversible if recognised early and the underlying cause treated.
+The cause of delirium is multifactorial, and unlike dementia, it is potentially reversible if recognised early and the underlying cause treated.
 Family carers or aged care staff in frequent contact with the older adult are ideally placed to notice a change in behaviour and therefore strategies to educate carers to prevent or manage delirium may reduce incidence or duration of an episode as well as reduce carer distress.
-The findings of both reviews are not conclusive.
-[3,5] While educating family carers seems to reduce the incidence of delirium, carer distress and the number of emergency admissions, the evidence is not robust.
+The findings of two reviews are not conclusive.
+[11,13] While educating family carers seems to reduce the incidence of delirium, carer distress and the number of emergency admissions, the evidence is not robust.
 While a hydration intervention did not demonstrate improvement in hospital admissions, falls or mortality in older adults in RAC, electronic flagging of medications associated with delirium showed some reduction in the incidence of delirium.